 Valhalla of Norway was established in 2013 by Roy Klokk.
 This Norwegian brand produces not just watches but also sunglasses, and other accessories.

-Having been inspired mainly by Norse mythology, its watches have a casual to rugged look.
+Having been inspired mainly by Norse mythology, many of its watches have a casual a rugged look.
 It may not seem to offer much yet it promises premium quality.
 The brand uses stainless steel for its watch cases, genuine leather or stainless steel for the bands, and Japanese quartz or Citizen automatic for the movements.
+The brand’s logo itself invokes the image of Thor’s Hammer (Mjölnir)

 Another young Norwegian watch brand is Von Doren that was established in 2016.